Teacher-Librarianship (LIBE)

 Application

-Admissions for Diplomas and Certificate programs are handled by the Professional Development and Community Engagement office.
-See the PDCE website for application procedures.
+Admissions for Diplomas and Certificate programs are handled by the Office of Professional Learning.
+See the OPL website for application procedures.
 For program advice and other questions, please consult with the admissions office.

 Application deadline: Applications are accepted throughout the year.
 It is recommended that students submit their application at least one month prior to their anticipated start date.
 Please refer to the application form for the deadlines to apply.